org-zpr/zpr-rfcs/src/17-ZPR-Data-Protocol/body.md

     ...         ...
     -----------------------------------------------------------------------

-    :  Init Authentication Response Codes
+    : Endpoint Addresses Binding Response Status Codes

     Note that there is not a failure code indicating that the registration failed because the network's policies do not allow the address specified in the request.
 This is because a compromised peer could exhaustively try various addresses to see which are and are not allowed by policy.
 Such a peer would then gain some knowledge of the policies in the network.

     The defined errors all indicate various non-policy error conditions (*e.g*., lack of network resources or incorrect message formatting) and thus are not vectors for revealing Policies to a potentially compromised Endpoint or Adapter.

-    The size of the status code is controlled by the ZPR Configuration.
-It MAY be 0, in which case the receiver of this message MUST act as if status code 0 (success) was received.
-The number of code-points is limited, so a single byte is adequate.
-Thus, in the Baseline Configuration, the size of this field is 1 byte.

-Info Len
+Additional Info Len
-:   Is the length of the Status Information field.
+:   Is the length of the Additional Information field.
 It may be 0.
-The size of the Info Len field is controlled by the ZPR Configuration.
-It MAY be 0, in which case no additional information is sent in the message.
-In the Baseline Configuration the size of this field is 1 byte.

-Status Information
+Additional Information
 :   Is any additional status information.
 Typically, this might be a human-readable message designed to assist diagnosis of the issue.

-**Processing**
+#### Processing

 The Register and Deregister Endpoint Address Request and Response messages follow the request/response semantics described in [@sec:requestresponse-semantics].